Electronic waste in Guiyu

 Guiyu (贵屿), in Guangdong Province, China, is widely perceived as the largest electronic waste (e-waste) site in the world.
 In 2005, there were 60,000 e-waste workers in Guiyu who processed the more than 100 truckloads that were transported to the 52-square-kilometre area every day.
 The constant movement into and processing of e-wastes in the area leading to the harmful and toxic environment and living conditions, coupled with inadequate facilities, have led to the Guiyu town being nicknamed the "electronic graveyard of the world".

 It is believed that much of the waste is imported from developed countries.
 The European Union has sanctions against exporting waste to developing countries, but those rules are aggressively ignored.
 Many waste goods are classed as "charitable donations" before they're dumped on scrap heaps.
-Similarly, Agbogbloshie, in Ghana, is another example how thousands of tons of electronic waste from Europe is dumped in developing countries.
+Similarly, Agbogbloshie, in Ghana, is another example of how thousands of tons of electronic waste from Europe is dumped in developing countries.

+Political implications

+The e-waste industry primarily comprised small family-owned businesses until the adoption of ecological civilization policies.
+These policies, rooted in ecological principles, were implemented by the Chinese Communist Party to restructure the industry in Guiyu.
+The Party's efforts aimed to centralize, formalize, and expand e-waste operations in the region.
+To achieve centralization, a recycling center was constructed for surveillance and control over workers.
+Formalization involved the purported automation of manual labor to legitimize the industry.
+Expansion strategies focused on consolidating state-sponsored companies instead of numerous small entities.

+The CCP viewed the more adaptable 'informal' sector, capable of disassembling and recycling diverse electronic components, as unfair competition.
+Consequently, these informal businesses were outlawed and encouraged to rent workshops within the recycling center.

+Despite the ban on imported foreign e-waste, such materials are present in the area.
+This is attributed to the involvement of criminal organizations facilitating their entry through Tianjin, and especially via Hong Kong.
+The profitability and community dependency on the industry contribute to this situation as well.
+However, domestically generated waste remains the predominant portion of the site.
+Additionally, restrictions were imposed on transporting e-waste exceeding three tonnes.
+This measure aimed to sustain small businesses while offering opportunities for expansion to state-sponsored enterprises.